omega8cc/boa/docs/INSTGRP.md

 account created after this ships is born converted -- when the box is ready for it: the tool present and every fetched root-run writer group-aware (`instgrp check`), else it is born on the box-wide group and the next upgrade converts it.
+A group name already held by another identity (a member, or a user whose primary group it is) leaves the newborn on the box-wide group too, with a NOTE and no conversion attempt in that run;
+every later upgrade alarms until the name is freed.
 Each conversion writes `/data/disk/oN/log/instance-group.txt`.
 An account already converted costs one read-only traversal on every later upgrade (early-quit on the first path outside its group), no walk and no write.